TechExeter/conference-2020/_speakers/claire-davies.md

 pronoun: She/Her
 title: Research Fellow
 company: University of Exeter
-talk-title: Looking where we cannot see: Using infrared light to reveal the secrets of planet formation
+talk-title: Looking where we cannot see - Using infrared light to reveal the secrets of planet formation
 headshot: /assets/images/speakers/claire_BW.jpg
 track:
 timeslot: